 Why a phase one makeover is TOTALLY worth it:

 Loving your space matters.
 Even if it’s just for a year, it matters.
-I am highly affected by my surroundings and a year and a half (which is the soonest we will remodel this space) is a long time.
 In my opinion, if you can do a mini makeover that takes a day or a weekend and it’s affordable to you, GO FOR IT.

 You don’t have to hate your space while waiting to remodel.
 Sometimes something as simple as a coat of paint can make it more cozy and comfortable for you.

-2. I get to try a new style with less commitment.
+2. You get to try a new style with less commitment.

-I will be honest, before this pink stick-on tile, I would have chosen a solid tile for our future backsplash.
+I will be honest, before this stick-on tile, I would have chosen a solid tile for our backsplash.
 I just know there’s no chance I would have considered something this bold.

-3. The mini makeover makes me feel less anxious or in a rush to renovate.
+3. A mini makeover can make you feel less anxious or in a rush to renovate.

 I have always been really bad about rushing, which can be good in some situations, but renovating is definitely NOT one of them.
-The mini makeover helps me feel more satisfied and content with our current setup, which makes me less likely to rush into a renovation I haven’t full planned.
+The mini makeover helped me feel more satisfied and content with our current setup.

 I love that it takes the edge off.
 I tend to get very frustrated early in renovations when it feels like it’s not going fast enough, so these mini makeovers can be a satisfying creative outlet if you’re feeling that way.